UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/variables.rst

 .. code-block:: python

-    piece1_pos_t = ("A", 3)
+    piece1_pos_t = ("a", 3)

-There are now two pieces of information, and *x* coordinate and a *y* coordinate both fundamentally stored under a single name to help keep them together.
+There are now two pieces of information, a *x* coordinate and a *y* coordinate both fundamentally stored under a single name to help keep them together.

 The individual *elements* in a list can be accessed by using square brackets :python:`[]` and a number as an *address*.
 These addresses start at 0.
-So, :python:`piece1_pos_t[0]` contains :python:`"A"` and :python:`piece1_pos_t[1]` contains :python:`3`.
+So, :python:`piece1_pos_t[0]` contains :python:`"a"` and :python:`piece1_pos_t[1]` contains :python:`3`.

-In this simple example there are only two pieces on information in the tuple.
+In this simple example there are only two pieces of information in the tuple.
 You can of course have much larger tuples if needed to store the different items that you're working with.

 Tuples are *immutable*.
 Once made the contents can't be changed.